EchoMAV/docs/docs/echopilot_ai.md

 As of PX4 1.13.3, the EchoPilot AI hardware definition files are not yet pulled into the [PX4 repository](https://github.com/PX4/PX4-Autopilot).
 Therefore, if you wish to use PX4 firmware on the EchoPilot AI, you will need to follow the steps below and build PX4 from source.
 Fortunately the process is straightforward:

 ### Prerequisites
 These instructions were tested on Ubuntu 20.04 LTS.
-They are not guranteed to work on any other flavor of Linux, within a vitual machine or under WSL 1 or 2.
+They are not guaranteed to work on any other flavor of Linux, within a virtual machine or under WSL 1 or 2.
 We recommend a **physical machine** running Ubuntu 20.04 LTS for the most pain-free experience.

 ### Download PX4
 These instructions will install PX4 in ```~/PX4-Autopilot```.
-If you wish to use a diffent location, please adjust the directory below and thoughout these instructions.
+If you wish to use a different location, please adjust the directory below and throughout these instructions.
 If you are a novice, we recommend proceeding exactly as described below.
 ```
 cd ~
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive